Jean – BDU, KEVLAR/NOMEX, 28-32” X 30” Inseam

 - “Washing clothes with ordinary laundry soap will remove urushiol.”
 Missouri Department of Conservation.

 A phone conversation with Daniel Boelman, RN, BSN, Customer Service Manager with Zanfel Laboratories, Inc. also indicated no special treatment beyond normal laundering.
-(Zanfel produces a commercially available poison oak/ivy skin wash).
+(Zanfel produces a commercially available poison oak/ivy cream).
 Mr. Boelman recommended using vinyl gloves when handling contaminated clothing.

 MTDC recommends that fire clothing contaminated with urushiol oil be cleaned following normal Nomex laundering procedures.
 Extra care should be exercised when handling the contaminated clothing.
 Clearly labeled plastic bags should be used to separate contaminated clothing from other returned clothing.
 Commercial laundry personnel should wear long sleeves and vinyl gloves when handling contaminated clothing and dispose of any bags used for transporting the clothes to the laundering facility.
 As an extra precaution, supply cache and laundry workers could apply an over-the-counter skin-barrier product that contains bentoquatum (such as Ivy Block or Stokoguard) before handling contaminated clothing.
 Bentoquatum helps prevent urushiol from penetrating the skin.
 After exposure, workers’ clothes should be washed and gloves disposed of.